Mary Berry’s classic Christmas cake recipe

 Method

-1. Put all the dried fruit in a container, pour over the sherry and stir in the orange zest.
+1. Put the raisins, cherries, currants and sultanas into a non-metallic container, pour over the sherry and stir in the orange zest.
 Cover with a lid, and leave to soak for 3 days, stirring daily.
-Grease and line a 23cm (9in) deep round tin with a double layer of greased greaseproof paper.
-Preheat the oven to 140ºC/275ºF/Gas 1.
+When your fruit is sufficiently soaked and you’re ready to bake the cake, grease and line a 23cm (9in) deep round tin with a double layer of greased greaseproof paper.

-2. Measure the butter, sugar, eggs, treacle and almonds into a very large bowl and beat well.
+3. Put the butter, sugar, eggs, treacle and almonds into a very large bowl and beat well.
 Add the flours and mixed spice and mix thoroughly until blended.
 Stir in the soaked fruit.
-Spoon into the prepared cake tin and level the surface.
+Spoon into the prepared cake tin and level the surface with the back of a spoon.

-5. When you’re ready to decorate the cake warm the apricot jam in a small saucepan or briefly in the microwave.
-Roll the almond paste to a thin circle that is bigger than your cake and will allow the sides to be covered.
-Alternatively, some people prefer a thicker disc of almond paste that sits on top of the cake, in this instance roll it to approximately 23cm diameter.
+6. When you’re ready to decorate the cake, warm the apricot jam in a small saucepan or briefly in the microwave.
+Roll the marzipan to a thin circle that is bigger than your cake and will allow the sides to be covered.
+Alternatively, some people prefer a thicker disc of marzipan that sits on top of the cake, in this instance roll it to approximately 23cm diameter.

 Top tips for making Mary Berry’s Christmas cake recipe

-Please note, nutritional info is per person based on this cake being divided by 15 people equally.
-The nutritional values also include the icing, almond paste, and jam used to decorate this Christmas cake.
+Please note, that nutritional info is per person based on this cake being divided by 15 people equally.
+The nutritional values also include the icing, marzipan, and jam used to decorate this Christmas cake.

 What is royal icing?